 Education: B.A., University of California, Santa Barbara; MBA: California Polytechnic State University-San Luis Obispo; Ph.D., Cornell Johnson Graduate School of Management.

 Sean Martin is an associate professor at University of Virginia’s Darden School of Business.
-His research addresses how organizational and societal contexts impart values and beliefs onto leaders and followers, and how those values subsequently influence their behaviors and organizational experiences.
-Prior to Darden, he taught at Boston College Carroll School of Management in the undergraduate, graduate and doctoral levels.
-His research appears in top academic journals including Academy of Management Journal, Academy of Management Review, Administrative Science Quarterly, Journal of Business Ethics and Organizational Psychology Review.
-His work has also been featured in outlets such as The New York Times, The Washington Post, Forbes, Fast Company, Inc., Harvard Business Review, The Boston Globe and Comedy Central.
+His research addresses how organizational and societal contexts affect the leader-follower dynamic.
+His research appears in top academic journals including Academy of Management Journal, Academy of Management Review, Administrative Science Quarterly, Organizational Behavior and Human Decision Processes, Journal of Business Ethics, and Organizational Psychology Review.
+His work has also been featured in outlets such as the New York Times, Washington Post, CNBC, Forbes, Fast Company, Inc., Harvard Business Review, Boston Globe, and Comedy Central.

 Martin, S. R., Côté, S., & Woodruff, T. (2016).
 Echoes of our upbringing: How growing up wealthy or poor relates to narcissism, leader behavior, and leader effectiveness.
 Academy of Management Journal, 59, 2157-2177.